-Item Ports, panels, and slots lcon Description 1 Left control panel N/A Contains the system health, system ID, status LED, and the iDRAC Quick Sync 2 (wireless) indicator. (i) NOTE: The iDRAC Quick Sync 2 indicator is available only on certain configurations.
+Item Ports, panels, and slots Icon Description 1 1 Left control panel N/A Contains the system health, system ID, status LED, and the iDRAC Quick Sync 2 (wireless) indicator.
+NOTE: The iDRAC Quick Sync 2 indicator is available only on certain configurations.
 Status LED: Enables you to identify any failed hardware components.
-There are up to five status LEDs and an overall system health LED (Chassis health and system ID) bar.
-For more information, see the Status LED indicators section.
-Quick Sync 2 (wireless): Indicates a Quick Sync enabled system.
-The Quick Sync feature is optional.
-This feature
+There are up to five status LEDs and an overall